-Note: Demerits will be removed if acceptable professional documentation is delivered to Monty Tech within three (3) school days of the tardy.
+Note: Demerits will be assigned if acceptable professional documentation is not delivered to Monty Tech within five (5) school days of the tardy.

 LATE TO CLASS

 Students who are repeatedly late to class despite attempts by the teachers to encourage punctuality will receive one demerit for each time late to class.
 On the fourth and any subsequent times late to class, the student will receive one (1) day In-House Suspension.